 To define is to limit, to set the bounds to mark out.
-It is usual to say that we define things or ideas when we use words to describe them.
+In common parlance it is usual to say that we define things or ideas when we use words to describe them.
 But actually things are already defined by the fact of their existence.
-What we really define when we use words to describe or indicate things is the limit of application of the words or terms.
+What we really define when we use words to describe or indicate things is to set the limits to application of the words or terms.
+We don’t define things & events.
+We set the limits to application of terms.
+A ‘word definition’ is ‘an indication of a word’s limit of application’.

 A sculptor may actually define the form of a statue with a chisel, but when we use words to draw attention to a form, we do so only because we have already defined the limit of application of those words.
 The word ‘triangle’ is limited in its application to three-sided figures.
 The word ‘circle’ is limited in application to a figure described by a line all parts of which are equidistant from a centre; and so on.
 Basic geometrical forms are used to give an approximate idea of all kinds of things.
 We talk about round or square faces, conical hats, spherical door knobs, triangular trowels, etc.